 About the AFSP Virginia Chapter

 Welcome to the Virginia Chapter of the American Foundation for suicide prevention!

 The grassroots work we do focuses on eliminating the loss of life from suicide by: delivering innovative prevention programs, educating the public about risk factors and warning signs, raising funds for suicide research and programs, and reaching out to those individuals who have lost someone to suicide.

 As a part of AFSP’s growing nationwide network of chapters, we bring together people from all backgrounds who want to prevent suicide in our communities.
 Families and friends who have lost someone to suicide, vulnerable individuals, mental health professionals, clergy, educators, students, community/business leaders, and many others energize our chapter.

-Our chapter is based in the Richmond area, and we serve all of Virginia with the exceptions of Fairfax, Loudon, Prince William and Arlington Counties and the City of Alexandria in Northern Virginia.
+Our chapter serves all of Virginia with the exceptions of Fairfax, Loudoun, Prince William and Arlington Counties and the City of Alexandria in Northern Virginia.
+For these locations, visit afsp.org/ncac.
 Our mailing address is: PO Box 333, Midlothian, VA 23113.

 More Than Sad

 More Than Sad has taught over a million students and educators how to be smarter about mental health.Learn more

 It’s Real is a documentary featuring the stories of six college students from across the country.Learn more